solo-io/supergloo/docs/content/concepts/_index.md

 A `TrafficPolicy` applies between a set of sources (mesh workloads) and destinations (mesh services), and is used to describe rules like “when A sends POST requests to B, add a header and set the timeout to 10 seconds”.
 Or “for every request to services on cluster C, increase the timeout and add retries”.
 As of this release, traffic policies support timeouts, retries, cors, traffic shifting, header manipulation, fault injection, subset routing, weighted destinations, and more.
 Note that some meshes don’t support all of these features; Service Mesh Hub will translate as best it can into the underlying mesh configuration, or report an error back to the user.

-An `AccessPolicy` also applies between sources (this time representing identities) and destinations, and are used to finely control which services are allowed to communicate.
+An `AccessControlPolicy` also applies between sources (this time representing identities) and destinations, and are used to finely control which services are allowed to communicate.
 On the virtual mesh, a user can specify a global policy to restrict access, and require users to specify access policies in order to enable communication to services.

 With traffic and access policies, Service Mesh Hub gives users a powerful language to dictate how services should communicate, even within complex multi-cluster, multi-mesh applications.